howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

 </Instruction>

 It's one of the most important files in entire backend server so let's analyze it step by step:
-* **1** We need access to the database, so it's the step where it's created.
+* **1** We need access to the database, so it's the step where such connection is created.
-* **2** `endpoint` responds with `Route` type, so it will be used directly in the routing of HTTP server.
+* **2** `endpoint` responds with `Route` type.
+It will be used directly in the routing of HTTP server.
 It expects JSON object as parameter.
-* **3** There `fields` JsObject is extracted from the root object.
-The format of root JSON object expected by GraphQL implementation looks like this:
+* **3** Main JSON Object is extracted from the root object.
+From this object will be extracted three children.
+The format of root JSON object expected by GraphQL implementation looks like this, and every from those 3 keys will be extracted and passed for execution.

   ```
   {